Bert-JanP/Incident-Response-Powershell/README.md

 ## Windows Usage

-The script can be excuted by running the following command.
+The script can be executed by running the following command.
 ```PowerShell
 .\DFIR-Script.ps1
 ```